catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

 create a staging server when they are actively testing their application.
 This will save costs greatly.

-There is no minimum limit for the resources you need to consume on the Catalyst Cloud per hour.
+There is no minimum limit for the resources you need to consume on Catalyst Cloud per hour.
 In fact, we encourage you to disable your resources if you don't need them.
-This flexibility is one of the biggest reasons so many in-the-know organisations are building and migrating their applications to the Catalyst Cloud.
+This flexibility is one of the biggest reasons so many in-the-know organisations are building and migrating their applications to Catalyst Cloud.

 |

-Now that we've discussed what services are available on the Catalyst Cloud, we can discuss how to use them.
+Now that we've discussed what services are available on Catalyst Cloud, we can discuss how to use them.